leaflabs/libmaple/docs/source/libmaple/contributing.rst

 Submitting Via Email
 --------------------

-If you're unfamiliar with Git or would prefer not to use Github, you can always send us a patch via email at info@leaflabs.com.
+If you're unfamiliar with Git or would prefer not to use GitHub, you can always send us a patch via email at info@leaflabs.com.
 We'd love it if you used the `Linux kernel patch format
 <http://linux.yyz.us/patch-format.html>`_, but please at least include